andreimerlescu/andreimerlescu/README.md

 ## Crisis Responses

 In several engagements I've served as the sole responder and then team leader for ransomware attacks and zero-day recovery incidents under confidentiality.
 As recently as late 2025 I provided this service.
 Response time and discretion are non-negotiable.
-Services are $80 per 12 minutes for emergency response services performed between 11PM-6AM EST. Services rendered from 6AM to 11PM that are emergency / critis responses are billed $60 per 12 minutes.
+Services are $80 per 12 minutes for emergency response services performed between 11PM-6AM EST. Services rendered from 6AM to 11PM that are emergency / crisis responses are billed $60 per 12 minutes.

 ---